ZhongXiLu/Railway/README.md

 - **Promoter**: Hans Vangheluwe
 - **Supervisor**: Simon Van Mierlo

-For more information about this research project, read the [report](report/report.pdf).
+For more information about this research project, read the [report](report/report.pdf) or view the [presentation](report/presentation.pdf).

 ### Dependencies